Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

 While I can't directly recommend specific individuals, I can guide you on how to find a qualified and reliable party wall surveyor.
 How to find a Party Wall Surveyor?
-1. Professional organisations Check the Faculty…
+1. Professional organisations Check the Faculty of Party Wall Surveyors (FPWS) or the…

 view more »